oricis/Caliopen/doc/install/native-installation.md

 ## Python developments for CaliOpen

-You will need a local virtualenv than can be setup using the `devtools/setup-virtualenv.sh` script.
+You will need a **python2** local [virtualenv](https://virtualenv.pypa.io/en/latest/) than can be setup using the `devtools/setup-virtualenv.sh` script.

 To start the apiv1 service and develop on it, you can use the pyramid pserve command to start a local http server that will be restarted each time you update part of the code.

 ```
 cd src/backend
-pserve configs/caliopen-api.docker.ini --reload
+pserve configs/apiv1.ini --reload
 ```